Disney's Stitch: Experiment 626: Plot

-The game is set before the events of Lilo & Stitch, with 626 being known as a galactic fugitive before he was put on trial.
+The game is set before the events of Lilo & Stitch, with Experiment 626 being known as a galactic fugitive before he was put on trial.

 The game begins with Jumba Jookiba showcasing his latest experiment: 626, who is proven to be superior compared to other experiments such as 621.
-Jumba assigned 626 to collect enough DNA from the world of the Greemas to create his 700 series of experiments.
-This caught the attention of the evil Dr. Habbitrale, a rival of Jumba who's been mutating Greemas.
-Dr. Habbitrale used a gigantic mech to squish 626 before he was sent out through the airlock inside a hamster ball.
+Jumba assigns 626 to collect enough DNA from the world of the Greemas to create his 700 series of experiments.
+This catches the attention of the evil Dr. Habbitrale, a rival of Jumba who's been mutating Greemas.
+Dr. Habbitrale uses a gigantic mech to squish 626 but fails and is sent out through the airlock inside a hamster ball.

-Now that the 700 experiments are complete, 626 decides to get more DNA to power teleportation devices and get the United Galactic Federation soldiers out of Jumba's lab.
-As 626 felt that his quest for collecting DNA is complete, he and Jumba saw 621 putting himself and the DNA in the mutator to prove his superiority.
-As a result, it enlarged 621 with a deformed body.
+Now that the 700-series experiments are complete, 626 decides to get more DNA to power teleportation devices and get the United Galactic Federation soldiers out of Jumba's lab.
+As 626 feels that his quest for collecting DNA is complete, he and Jumba see 621 putting himself and the DNA in the mutator to prove his superiority.
+As a result, it enlarges 621 with a deformed body.
 After 626 defeats 621, Captain Gantu arrives and arrests the three.

-Inside the prison, 626 was hired by Jumba to rescue his creator and get inside Captain Gantu's ship.
-Inside the shaft of the ship, he encountered Gantu and defeated him.

-Characters

-Stitch (then named Experiment 626) serves as the main protagonist and playable character of the video game.

-The game is notable for introducing another experiment: 621, who is jealous over 626 being the superior experiment.
-The character's name that either Lilo or another character would later give him (Chopsuey) was later revealed in Leroy & Stitch (2006).
-However, this game remains the character's only physical appearance in the Lilo & Stitch franchise.